freechipsproject/www.chisel-lang.org/docs/src/main/tut/chisel3/modules.md

 ### `RawModule`

-`Module` are used to connect components inside a design.
-But once we want to synthesize for the real world (FPGA, ASIC, ...) some extra features are required like io specific naming, reset polarity, clock assignement, ...

 A `RawModule` is a module that allows you to define as much `IO` as needed (like `MultiIOModule`) but **does not provide an implicit clock and reset.**
 This can be useful when interfacing a Chisel module with a design that expects